bigladder/erin/README.md

-# E2RIN (Economics, Energy-use, and Resilience of Interacting Networks)
+# ERIN (Energy Resilience of Interacting Networks)

-Main engine for the DISCO (District Infrastructure System Component Optimization) tool.
+ERIN is a district system energy-flow simulator that takes into account toplogy and disruption due to threat events and/or reliability-based failures.

 ## Running Google Test